 • Employment and pensions

-We advise on all aspects of the commissioning workforce (including terms of appointment for governing body members), the staffing issues arising from CCG mergers, whistleblowing and the raising of concerns, and the application of TUPE to commissioning decisions.
+We advise on all aspects of the commissioning workforce (including terms of appointment for governing body members), the staffing issues arising from ICS mergers, whistleblowing and the raising of concerns, and the application of TUPE to commissioning decisions.
 Our employment law specialists provide a one-stop-shop for employment tribunal claims, working with our clients to prepare the case and representing them before the Tribunal.

 More about this service